Cut out time spent on unbillable administrative work

 - Identify unbillable tasks that have potential to be automated.
 Calendaring is one example of a task that can be effectively managed through automation.
 Practice management software with a built-in legal calendar makes sure that everyone in the firm has access to the most up-to-date scheduling information.
 Smokeball’s legal software even syncs with your Outlook calendar and the Smokeball mobile app to end the days of double (or triple) entering appointments and events.

 - Take stock of what tasks you complete each week that are billable, but aren’t making it to your timesheets.
 A common culprit is time spent texting your clients.
 Digital technology has led to the expectation that attorneys be accessible, and clients may expect frequent updates on their cases – which attorneys may not think to keep track of.
 Using a secure communication app such as Communicate allows for the convenience of texting while also tracking time spent messaging back and forth.

 - Look critically at how you’re tracking your time.
-Not only is inconsistent manual time tracking likely to result in inaccuracies, time spent recording and reporting your hours is an unbillable task itself!
-Implementing automatic time tracking means user activity is tracked and time entries are created in real time, making it a snap to construct accurate invoices at the end of each billing cycle.
+Not only is inconsistent manual time tracking likely to result in inaccuracies, but time spent recording and reporting your hours is also an unbillable task itself!
+Implementing automatic time tracking means user activity is tracked and time entries are created in real-time, making it a snap to construct accurate invoices at the end of each billing cycle.

 Implementing legal software like Smokeball is the logical next step for firms that want to maximize their profitability and reduce time spent on unbillable administrative tasks.
 Contact us today to learn how case management software with document automation, lead management, email management and more can revolutionize your practice, whether you’re working remotely or from the office.